jquinby/jekyll-now/books.md

 This list is updated as I finish things and add to the incoming queue.

-In progress: _Apologia Pro Vita Sua_ by John Henry Cardinal Newman
+In progress: _Human Life, Action and Ethics_ by G.E.M.
+Anscombe

 On Deck: TBD